timjogorman/RicherEventDescription/guidelines.md

 event, but rather combine to jointly signal the bath-taking event.

 A second definitional question emerges with states and properties.
-Consider the range of circumstances from XXX to XXXX, in which XX is very eventive and YYYY very non-eventive:
+Consider the range of circumstances below ,ranging from very eventive to not eventive at all:

 - The walls **yellowed** during the fire.
 - We came home to find the door **opened**.